spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsPy/examples/events/earthquake/README.md

 RDF input and output with earthquake data
 ==================================================

+Abstract: Create RDF input and output with earthquake data using RDF readers and writers and an earthquake model.

 The Earthquake class (`earthquake.py`) works as a model for each earthquake.

 There are two RdfReaders that turn RDF input into earthquake python objects: